infrontjs/examples/README.md

 - Example on how to work with native Web Component
 - Full feature example of a standard SaaS application

+Do you miss an example?
+Just drop us a line!

 ## Contributing

 By contributing or commenting on issues in this repository, whether you've read them or not, you're agreeing to the [Contributor Code of Conduct](CODE-OF-CONDUCT.md).
 Much like traffic laws, ignorance doesn't grant you immunity.